tingly-amua/Project---Aircraft-Risk/README.md

 The 'Excel sheets-data' folder has the original Aviationdata spreadsheet, the USCodes, and the sampled dataframe spreadsheet.

-The Dashboard.twb is created from tableau and contains an interactive dashboard based on the sampled dataframe of 100 aircrafts.

-The 'Presentation.pptx' is a ppt document with the summary presentation of the project.
+The 'Presentation.pptx' is a ppt document with the summary presentation of the project and recommendations based on the data analysis.

 The link to the tableau dashboard and story are [here](https://public.tableau.com/views/Dashboard_17458785633440/Story1?:language=en-US&publish=yes&:sid=&:redirect=auth&:display_count=n&:origin=viz_share_link).